strohganoff/python-streamdeck-plugin-sdk/README.md

 To create a custom event listener:

-1. Create new event model that inherits from `EventBase`.
+1. Create new event model that inherits from `EventBase["eventName"]`.
 2. Create a new class that inherits from `EventListener`.
     a.
 Implement the required `listen` and `stop` methods.
 The `listen` method should yield results as a json string that matches the new event model.
     b.
 List the new event classes in the `event_models` class variable of the new `EventListener` class.